Forward-Education/pxt-fwd-modules/README.md

 ### Block Order

 Blocks are first formally grouped by module.
 Then they are informally grouped by service (if a module uses more than one service).
-Then the order is by block type: event blocks, action blocks, status blocks, conditional blocks.
+Then the order is by block type.
 You can tell the block type by it's shape.
 Use existing modules as a reference.
 Then the order is by a qualitative assessment of usefulness.
 More useful to less useful.
+Block order should be defined using block weight property, as instructed in MakeCode docs.
+The blocks will be sorted from highest to lowest weight.

 module -> service -> block type -> usefulness